questoph/spellux/README.md

 ## spellux - Automatic text normalization for Luxembourgish

 **Spellux** is a package made for the automatic correction of Luxembourgish texts.
-The package is written in Python 3.
+The package is written in **Python 3 (3.6 or higher)**.
 The code works but might still be a bit rough around the edges.
 The same holds true for correction accuracy: follow-up versions will bring an improved pretrained correction dictionary as well as additional algorithms for candidate evaluation.
-The resources in spellux are tailored to Luxembourgish, the architechture or or code snippets, however, might still be useful for other low-resource languages.
+The resources in spellux are tailored to Luxembourgish, the architecture or or code snippets, however, might still be useful for other low-resource languages.
 So everyone feel free to test, contribute, modify.

 In its current state, the package is a bit resource-heavy and not very fast, especially when you use it for larger chunks of text with a lot of words not yet recorded in the pretrained dictionary or lemma list.
 This will change with following releases and a better correction dictionary.
 For now, the package will be used mainly for testing, evaluation, and development, as it does return a number of wrong corrections.
 This is mainly due to the large amount of orthographic variation in Luxembourgish.